Virtual Support & Addiction Meetings

 The facilitators of these meetings will protect your identity by hiding the meeting list, so that it is not visible to attendees.
 We ask for your support in this by not sharing anything discussed within the meeting, including individuals’ names and stories.
-We are grateful to have the opportunity to support you in your recovery and appreciate your commitment to these guidelines.
+We are grateful to have the opportunity to support you in your recovery from addiction and appreciate your commitment to these guidelines.

 Any questions, comments, or feedback regarding the meetings can be sent to email@example.com.

 You can also dial in using your phone.

 United States: +1 (646) 749-3112

 Access Code: 442-723-461